 Why do the nations conspire and the peoples plot in vain?
 The kings of the earth rise up and the rulers band together against the LORD and against His Anointed, saying, “Let us break their chains and throw off their shackles.”
 But the One enthroned in heaven laughs; the Lord scoffs at them.....You will break them with a rod of iron; You will dash them to pieces like pottery."
 (Psalm 2: 1-4,9)

 This same scenario has played out so many times since Israel’s re-birth as a nation in 1948.
 It’s happening now, in the 21st century, and it will have the same result.
 Hamas terrorists are reacting during this time of political transition… but as promised and proven, the Lord will be with Israel.
 The unrest has always been relatively brief and has very rarely affected tourism.
-Inevitably, things in Gaza always go back to their usual state of “uneasy peace”.
+Inevitably, things in Gaza and the West Bank always go back to their usual state of “uneasy peace”.

 Of course, the safety of our group is my highest priority.
 I, along with everyone who is involved in the planning of this tour, continually monitor the political situation in Israel.
 NO PERSON ON A CHRISTIAN TOUR GROUP FROM THE UNITED STATES HAS EVER BEEN HARMED BY VIOLENCE IN ISRAEL...
 NOT ONE, NOT EVER.
 Travelers returning from Israel are always impressed with the safety and security they have experienced.
 I fully expect to continue traveling and enjoying the Land of the Bible, for as long as God allows me, according to His perfect plan and timing.

 And though it’s been said many times many ways: There will never complete peace in Israel until Jesus comes back!
 Amen?!

 Todah raba. . . im ahava, simkha, ve shalom b’Yeshua haMessiach!